zanderle/tutorial/en/django_urls/README.md

 # Django URLs

-> TODO: This chapter is missing continuity.
-We've built a view already, so this first sentence doesn't make sense.

-We're about to build our first webpage: a homepage for your blog!
+We created a view for our blog homepage in the previous chapter, and now we need to make that accessible to the browser by creating a URL for it.
 But first, let's learn a little bit about Django urls.

 ## What is a URL?